 Regional Software Holdings Ltd provides a framework for collaboration between the regional council shareholders.
 It supports the procurement or development of shared software resource products and services in a manner that provides a more cost effective alternative than individual councils can achieve on their own.
 The company operates through managed contractual arrangements, and by facilitating collaborative initiatives between shareholder councils.
-Some shareholder councils are both customers of Regional Software Holdings Ltd.
+Some shareholder councils are both customers of Regional Software Holdings Ltd and providers of service to Regional Software Holdings Ltd.